SonarSource/sonarqube/server/sonar-docs/src/pages/setup/sonar-properties.md

 Set to true when connecting to a LDAP server using a case-insensitive setup.

 **`LDAP_URL=ldap://localhost:10389`**
 URL of the LDAP server.
-Note that if you are using ldaps, then you should install the server certificate into the Java truststore.
+Note that if you are using LDAPS, then you should install the server certificate into the Java truststore.

 **`LDAP_BINDDN=cn=sonar,ou=users,o=mycompany`**
 Bind DN is the username of an LDAP user to connect (or bind) with.
 Leave this blank for anonymous access to the LDAP directory (optional)